 Is It Normal For Goldfish To Lose Scales?

 Goldfishes shedding their scale is not a normal issue.
-They are not like other animals who loses their fur or skin while growing.
-If Goldfish missing a scales, that indicated there is a problem.
+They are not like other animals who lose their fur or skin while growing.
+If Goldfish missing a scale, that indicated there is a problem.